itsomort/f25-dl-cpu/info.md

 ## Branching
 - `JMP LABEL`: Jump
-  - Jumps to instruction immediately following specified label
+  - Unconditionally jumps to instruction immediately following specified label
 - `JNZ LABEL`: Jump if Not Zero
-  - Jumps to instruction immediately following specified label **if** the Zero flag is 0, otherwise continues execution
+  - Jumps to instruction immediately following specified `LABEL` **if** the Zero flag is 0, otherwise continues to next instruction
 - `JEZ LABEL`: Jump if Equals Zero
-  - Jumps to instruction immediately following specified label **if** the Zero flag is 1, otherwise continues execution
+  - Jumps to instruction immediately following specified `LABEL` **if** the Zero flag is 1, otherwise continues to next instruction
 - `JNE LABEL`: Jump if Negative
-  - Jumps to instruction immediately following specified label **if** the Negative flag is 1, otherwise continues execution
+  - Jumps to instruction immediately following specified `LABEL` **if** the Negative flag is 1, otherwise continues execution to next instruction
 - `JPZ LABEL`: Jump if Positive or Zero
-  - Jumps to instruction immediately following specified label **if** the Negative flag is 0, otherwise continues execution
+  - Jumps to instruction immediately following specified `LABEL` **if** the Negative flag is 0, otherwise continues execution to next instruction

 ## Logic/Arithmetic Operations